DKISTDC/dkist/docs/howto_guides/sample_data.rst

 Searching for and downloading the ASDF file
 -------------------------------------------

-Using the `BKPLX <https://dkist.data.nso.edu/datasetview/BKPLX>`__ dataset from the VISP we download the ASDF file and create a `.Dataset` object.
+Using the `BKPLX <https://dkist.data.nso.edu/datasetview/BKPLX>`__ dataset from the VISP we download the ASDF file and create a `dkist.Dataset` object.

 .. code-block:: python